seastan/lotr-lcg-se-plugin/README.md

 Please note that the latest Strange Eons version from the site (https://strangeeons.cgjennings.ca/download.html) may not work as expected.

 6. Run Strange Eons and install `The Lord of the Rings LCG` plugin.
+For debugging purposes you may also install `Developer Tools` plugin.

 7. Click `Edit` -> `Preferences` -> `Language`.
 Make sure that "English-United States" is chosen for both `Game Language` and `User Interface Language`.
 Click `Drawing`.
 Make sure that